 The Benefit of Acquiring a Competing Shop's Customer Database

-While Brian Orsborn only owns two shops, he did acquire a third location—sort of.
+While Bill Orsborn only owns two shops, he did acquire a third location—sort of.

 “Two years ago, we bought out another business,” says the owner of two Gateway Transmission locations in Washington, meaning he didn’t acquire a new facility for shop operations, but instead acquired a new customer database.